dwave-examples/image-generation/README.md

     graph.edges,
 )
 ```
-where `graph` is some `networkx` graph that is to be embedded on the QPU.
+where `graph` is some collection of nodes and edges that is to be embedded on the QPU.

 These two models are called by the loss functions to run a gradient-descent algorithm that minimizes
 them.